mmc03-ucb/HangSmart/README.md

-Here's a clear, concise, and professional README tailored specifically for the HangSmart codebase:

----

 # HangSmart

 **HangSmart** is an intelligent social planning app that brings friends with diverse interests, schedules, and accessibility needs together by recommending common activities everyone can enjoy.